 11.Sustainable Cities and communities

 The rapid growth of cities in the developing world, coupled with increasing rural to urban migration, has led to a boom in mega-cities.
-To achieve this goal, the Kenyan government has the goal of developing cities all over the country.
-Take for instance the Konza city.
+To achieve this goal, the Kenyan government has the purpose of developing cities all over the country.
+Take, for instance, the Konza city.
 This will lead to decongestion in Nairobi and more opportunities in rural areas.

 12. Responsible consumption and production

 Achieving economic growth and sustainable development requires that we urgently reduce our ecological footprint by changing the way we produce and consume goods and resources.
 Agriculture is the biggest user of water worldwide, and irrigation now claims close to 70 per cent of all freshwater for human use.

 The efficient management of our shared natural resources and the way we dispose of toxic waste and pollutants are important targets to achieve this goal.

 No country in the world is not experiencing first-hand the drastic effects of climate change.
 Greenhouse gas emissions continue to rise and are now more than 50 per cent higher than their 1990 level.
 Reusing of wastes as well as recycling them, is one of the ways to attain this goal.

 In 17th of August 2017, the Kenyan government implemented the plastic ban.
 This ban influenced the importation, manufacture, and use of plastic bags all over the country.
 This ban has reduced the number of plastic being released to the environment.
 Moreover, there is still a long way to go.

 Under this goal, the Kenyan government aims at fostering the development of seas, oceans and marine resources through their conservation and sustainable use.
 In Kenya, several nongovernmental organisations have come up with initiatives to conserve the ocean and lakes.
 For instance, Sea Turtle Conservancy offers stewardship and management of turtles along the coastal region.